-In addition to police services, Campus Safety Services also has a Security Division that includes approximately 43 Temple security officers and approximately 400 full and part-time security officers from Allied Universal Security Services, a contract security company.
-Approximately 75 of these security officers are assigned to maintain security in on-campus student residence halls.
 Security officers receive annual training in the procedures for residence halls access; including the use of card readers, enforcement of the guest policy, guest sign-in, appropriate screening of intoxicated persons by police and/or medical personnel, and assisting with evacuations and other emergencies.
-Security officers complete a training program that provides them with the essential tools and information needed to perform their job efficiently, including Clery Compliance.
+Security officers complete a training program that provides them with the essential tools and information needed to perform their job efficiently, including Clery Act Compliance.